Optimal Nonparametric Inference via Deep Neural Network

-The construction process starts from a pilot estimator $\widehat{f}_{\textrm{pilot}}$ obtained under tensor product B-splines.
+In this section, we prove Theorem \ref{thm:neural:estimator:rate:of:convergence:main:text} by explicitly constructing a network estimator $\widehat{f}_{\textrm{net}}\in\mathcal{F}(L,\bfp(T))$ and deriving its risk bound.
+The construction process starts from a pilot estimator $\widehat{f}_{\textrm{pilot}}$ obtained under tensor product B-splines with order $k\geq \max(\beta, 2)$.
 The tensor product B-spline basis functions are further approximated through explicitly constructed multi-layer networks, which will be aggregated to obtain the network estimator $\widehat{f}_{\textrm{net}}$.
 The key step is to show that the discrepancies between the tensor product B-spline basis functions and the corresponding network approximations are reasonably small such that $\widehat{f}_{\textrm{net}}$ will perform similarly as $\widehat{f}_{\textrm{pilot}}$, and thus, optimally.

-Our construction is different from \cite{y17} and \cite{s17}, where the basis functions are obtained through local Taylor approximation.
+Our construction is different from \cite{y17} and \cite{s19}, where the basis functions are obtained through local Taylor approximation.
 We find that the eigenvalue performance of the local Taylor basis matrix is difficult to quantify so that the corresponding pilot estimator cannot be used effectively.
 Instead, the pilot estimator based on tensor product B-splines is more convenient to deal with.
 Other basis such as wavelets or smoothing splines may also work but this will be explored elsewhere.